 The Master of Science in Biostatistics is offered by the Department of Epidemiology and Biostatistics.
 The educational objective is to prepare individuals to work effectively as applied biostatisticians in a variety of public health, epidemiological and clinical research settings.
 The difference between the MS in Biostatistics and the MPH concentration in Biostatistics is that the MS provides training in probability and statistical theory with a research focus, while the MPH provides a broader background in public health.
-A competitive applicant will have a strong quantitative background; at least three semesters of college-level calculus through multivariable/vector calculus is required; in addition, one semester of linear algebra is required.

 The overall course of study for the MS degree will be developed by the student and their Faculty Advisor and approved by the student's Graduate Committee and Biostatistics Program Director.
 On average, the MS program requires approximately two years for completion.
 The first year is usually devoted to core coursework and completion of the qualifying exam.
 The second year is focused on remaining coursework and development of the master's thesis research.

-Elective Courses (minimum 9 units required)*
+Elective Courses, Computational/Modern Methods Module (minimum 6 units required)*